 The National Center for Service-Learning notes that service-learning helps students rediscover their initial, altruistic reasons for studying medicine.
 One of its important tenets is that service activities must address needs identified by the community.
-Please visit the National Service-Learning Clearinghouse website for other definitions and characteristics of service-learning: National Service-Learning Clearinghouse

-AHU PA students must complete a minimum of 30 service-learning hours in direct patient care, receiving one service-learning hour per hour volunteered.
-Direct patient care experiences include those volunteer experiences in which a student is actively involved in medical care for patients seeking care at a non-profit or not-for-profit organization.
+Please visit the National Service-Learning Clearinghouse website for other definitions and characteristics of service-learning: National Service-Learning Clearinghouse include those volunteer experiences in which a student is actively involved in medical care for patients seeking care at a non-profit or not-for-profit organization.
 These opportunities must be such that volunteers are provided sovereign immunity protection through the organization.
 These experiences must be approved by the AHU PA program prior to volunteering.
 Students are eligible to receive up to 10 service-learning hours by volunteering for approved, non-clinical, service-learning opportunities; receiving half an hour of service-learning credit per hour volunteered.
 The program will allow non-clinical, service-learning for students who develop and provide evidence-based experiential learning sessions to their peers; receiving half an hour of service-learning credit per hour spent preparing for and conducting learning sessions.
 In this instance only, the eligible non-clinical, service-learning hours will be extended with a cap to 20 hours.
 All evidenced-based experiential learning materials must be approved by the academic director before they can be utilized.